-- We have seen earlier consultation from clients and engineers with MD to explore options in mine planning and construction.
-This can provide these parties with much better use of RB as a tool to increase their production, logistics, safety, time lines, etc.
+- We have seen earlier consultation with clients and engineers with MD to explore options in mine planning and construction.
+This can provide these parties with much better use of RB as a tool to increase their production, logistics, safety, timelines, etc.

 What are the main areas of research and development for raise boring?

 - MD continuously invest in R&D and see this as a strategy to differentiate their services to those of others as a result of technical and operational advances.

 Has Master Drilling launched anything new recently related to raise boring?
 Are there any new releases planned for the near future?

 - MD has released a new user interface with machines, enabling some autonomous functions.
 They are in the phased approach currently to grow this feature to full remote control of operations.

 - MD is correctly manufacturing a Large raise boring machine which will challenge capacity that has been available up to now for the excavation of large and deep diameter shafts.

 Has Master Drilling been involved in any interesting drilling projects recently that you can tell us about, or are there any significant deliveries coming up?